 How to take advantage?

-Momentum is very straightforward to take advantage of.
+It is very straightforward to take advantage of momentum.
 There are two main ways in which I do so.

 Second I use it as a factor in deciding when to sell.
 I will often sell if momentum reverses and an uptrend is broken.
 I will always sell if there is negative newsflow.

-Pretty simple really – trading discipline using momentum is one of the most important and easiest way to make (and avoid losing) money in the stock market as a private investor in my view.
+So it’s pretty simple really – trading discipline using momentum is one of the most important and easiest way to make (and avoid losing) money in the stock market as a private investor.